Link to this page: http://www.socialistparty.org.uk/issue/508/3372

-There are a number of prerequisites for a new party, or pre-party formation, to be a positive step towards a mass political force representing the working class.
+There are a number of prerequisites in order for a new party, or pre-party formation, to be a positive step towards a mass political force representing the working class.
 Firstly, it must be able to actively involve significant sections of workers and young people entering struggle.
 If, as we argued for at the time, George Galloway had launched the call for a new party from the platform of the massive, two million strong, anti-war demonstration on 15 February 2003, it could have been an important step towards such a party.
-Unfortunately, Respect was launched after the peak of the anti-war movement and was seen by its leadership primarily as an electoral vehicle rather than a genuine attempt to build a new broad, class-struggle based party.
+Unfortunately, Respect was launched after the peak of the anti-war movement, and was seen by its leadership primarily as an electoral vehicle rather than a genuine attempt to build a new broad, class-struggle based party.
 It has attempted to take short-cuts to win electoral support and is now suffering the consequences.

 Respect not filled vacuum

 Respect has never claimed more than 4,000 members and has clearly not come close to filling the huge vacuum to the left of Labour.
 However, this has not stopped it taking an extremely arrogant approach towards groups of workers moving towards independent political representation.
 Respect, for example, has recently demanded that the RMT do not contest the London Assembly Elections because Respect is standing.
 The starting point for socialists should be to welcome the RMT's discussion on putting up a trade union-based, anti-cuts, anti-privatisation slate in the elections.
 The Respect leaderships approach, by contrast, could slow down or prevent potentially important steps towards a new workers' party.